 Selling prints of your original artwork is a great way to increase your revenue.

-There are different strategies to think about if you are planning on selling prints of your artwork.
+There are different strategies to think about if you plan to sell prints of your artwork.

 - Limited edition prints